Easiest Way to Create Sermon Clips for Social Media [2023]

 Tip: The most engaging clips are those that are inspirational (we call them “amen moments”).
 The shorter the better and more likely to hold the viewers attention.
 30-60 seconds is the goal.

-4. Preview and Make Edits
+4. Make Final Edits

-Click on the “Preview On” Button to see exactly how your clip will look on the different social media platforms
+Click on the “Preview On” Button to see exactly how your clip will look on the different social media platforms.

-5. Download and Share on Social Media
+6. Download and Share on Social Media

 Are you ready to try Sermon Shots?